Beyond Pooh Bear and Princesses

 Both the Stringray rocking chair and the credenza are acrylic and super easy to clean.

-For ease and convenience, it is important to have accessible storage for both parents and children.
+It is important to have accessible storage for both parents and children for ease and convenience.

 The front window seats of our nursery do double duty as easy-to-reach cabinets for favorite toys.